-Part of your dog’s regular grooming routine should include nail clipping.
-But for any brave pet owner who has tried, trimming your dog’s nails is not an easy task.
+Part of your dog’s regular grooming routine should include dog nail trimming.
+But for any brave pet owner who has tried, trimming your dog and cat nails is not an easy task.
 But there are some ways you can make dog nail clipping easier and safer for you and your pet.
 Here are 11 Dog Nail Trimming Tips:

 1. Keep Your Pet Calm